 The Compensation and Governance Committee utilizes compensation reports prepared by its independent outside advisor to aid in the determination of competitive levels of compensation for each of our executive officers.
 On an annual basis, the Compensation and Governance Committee determines the total compensation target for each of our executive officers.
 The Compensation and Governance Committee then sets the mix of the different components of compensation desired to achieve the total compensation target.
 From time to time, the Compensation and Governance Committee requests that its outside advisor benchmark the component totals to confirm that such amounts are within reason of our peer group.
 The Compensation and Governance Committee targets the 50th percentile in measuring competitiveness.
-In fiscal year 2017, the Compensation and Governance Committee will review its current peer group for appropriateness and ask its independent advisor to prepare a new benchmark analysis.

-During fiscal year 2011, the Compensation and Governance Committee requested that Towers Watson review and, if necessary, update our then-current peer group list.
-Towers Watson evaluated the peer group list to discover relevant comparator companies not currently within our peer group and potentially to identify companies currently included in our peer group that may no longer be considered comparable.
+During fiscal year 2017, the Compensation and Governance Committee requested that Willis Towers Watson review and, if necessary, update our then-current peer group list.
+Willis Towers Watson evaluated the peer group list to discover relevant comparator companies not currently within our peer group and potentially to identify companies currently included in our peer group that may no longer be considered comparable.
 Characteristics considered in this evaluation included industry relevance, similarity of business operations, markets, relevant size, and market capitalization, as well as business operations conducted in similar environments.
-Towers Watson did not identify any changes to the peer group list that would better align that list with us in terms of the overall characteristics considered.
+Willis Towers Watson did identify changes to the peer group list that would better align that list with us in terms of the overall characteristics considered.
 Although the leaf tobacco industry is highly competitive, Universal and Alliance One International, Inc. are the only global, independent, publicly traded competitors.
 We, therefore, lack true "peers" within our own industry.
-The Compensation and Governance Committee reviewed the proposed list with Towers Watson and reaffirmed the use of the current peer group list for use beginning with fiscal year 2012.
+The Compensation and Governance Committee reviewed the proposed list with Willis Towers Watson and reaffirmed the use of the new peer group list for use beginning with fiscal year 2018.
 The peer group list consists of the following companies: